greenelab/deep-review/manuscript.md

 Comparing the performance of enhancer prediction methods illustrates the problems in using metrics created with different benchmarking procedures.
 Both the Basset and DeepEnhancer studies include comparisons to a baseline SVM approach, gkm-SVM [@JxuQvvyk].
-The Basset study reports gkm-SVM attains a mean auPRC of 0.322 over 164 cell types [@2CbHXoFn].
+The Basset study reports gkm-SVM attains a mean area under the precision-recall curve (AUPR) of 0.322 over 164 cell types [@2CbHXoFn].
-The DeepEnhancer study reports for gkm-SVM a dramatically different auPRC of 0.899 on nine cell types [@jV2YerUS].
+The DeepEnhancer study reports for gkm-SVM a dramatically different AUPR of 0.899 on nine cell types [@jV2YerUS].
 This large difference means it's impossible to directly compare the performance of Basset and DeepEnhancer based solely on their reported metrics.
 DECRES used a different set of metrics altogether.
 To drive further progress in enhancer identification, we must develop a common and comparable benchmarking procedure (see Discussion).